Almarranz/KMOS_reduction/README.md

 The sky and the target are in different observation blocks,so we run esoReflex separetly in both block.
 There are two differents epochs, that esoReflex combine in a simgle block (COMBINE_obs).

+Afeter visiting CAB in Madris we made some changes in the pipe line configuration:
+> We ara going to use the standard star for the teluric correction
+> We are going to selecte 3 different wavelenghts ranges in the adjustement of the standard star
+>> this way the adjusmente will be bettwer in the different zones of the spectrum
 ___
 >NOTE:
 >Each OBs block is divided in two halfs, in between wich the sky was taken.
 That